Bunda de Fora: History

-The climb
+Route

 Bunda de Fora sits nestled in one of two prominent steep caves at the Upper Wall of Acephale.
 These two caves house the majority of the 5.14s at Acephale as well as some 5.13+ climbs.
 The climb is 20 m long.
 Although relatively short, the difficulty of the moves and number of difficult moves are enough to support the grade, making it a notable power endurance test piece.

 The phrase bunda de fora is Portuguese, roughly translated as 'ass (arse) out'.
 It is a term referring to bar (pub) patrons sitting off the edge of their stools.
 The route is named for its namesake move where one must set a toe hook and stick one's backside out from the wall in order to execute a crux move.

 Route description

 Bunda de Fora opens with difficult climbing on small edges and difficult clips.
 From there a long V13 (8b) crux sequence through a roof awaits.
 A large hold at the lip of the roof after the crux allows climbers to catch their breath before the final technical 5.13c push to the anchors.